 This photo taken in 2006, shows Lone Star`s now-closed head office in Seoul (Yonhap)

-It took 8 months for the Financial Services Commission to assess and approve the request filed by Lone Star in November 2007 to sell off its stake in KEB to HSBC.
-But by then, HSBC had backed off due to risks stemming from the 2008 global financial crisis, and the stakes were sold to Korean financial giant Hana Bank for 3.9 trillion won in 2012.
+It took eight months for the FSC to assess and approve the request filed by Lone Star in November 2007 to sell off its stake in KEB to HSBC.
+But by then, HSBC had backed off due to risks stemming from the 2008 global financial crisis, and the stake was sold to Korean financial giant Hana Bank for 3.9 trillion won in 2012.
 The US private equity firm believes that it could have gained more from the canceled deal with HSBC.